microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

   --location $LOCATION
 ```

+5. Open the file `container_app.bicep` using the Cloud Shell editor.
+6. On line 4, change the repositoryImage value to `'lwazuredocker/frontend:v1'`.
+Save the file in the editor and close the file.

-5. Once you have confirmed that the resource group has been created in (via the Azure Portal), run this command in the Cloud Shell prompt.
+7. Once you have confirmed that the resource group has been created in (via the Azure Portal), run this command in the Cloud Shell prompt.
 ```bash
 az deployment group create --resource-group $RESOURCE_GROUP --template-file main.bicep
 ```